Hugh Keays-Byrne: Personal life

 Keays-Byrne and his partner Christina were long-time residents of Lisarow.
 They were also part of the Macau Light Company, an artist collective based in Centennial Park.
 His hobbies included painting, poetry, and gardening.

 Death

 Keays-Byrne died on 2 December 2020 at Gosford Hospital in NSW, at the age of 73.
 His death was announced by his friend, The Man from Hong Kong director Brian Trenchard-Smith.

 The 2024 film Furiosa: A Mad Max Saga is dedicated to Keays-Byrne's memory.

-Funeral

 Keays-Byrne’s funeral was held on 18 December 2020 at Palmdale Lawn Cemetery and Memorial Park in New South Wales, commencing at 12:30 pm in the Hillside Chapel.
 The private, non-religious service was attended by family, friends, and several recognisable figures from the entertainment industry.
 According to attendees, the atmosphere was celebratory, with many sharing fond memories and speaking warmly of his generosity, humour, and emotional depth.
 A montage of his on-screen roles was displayed on multiple screens throughout the chapel, reflecting his career and contributions to film.